 If you really like spicy food and want more of a “slap you in the face” heat, you can increase the amount of cayenne pepper or add some crushed red pepper flakes.
 It is really easy to adjust the spice level.
 (Full measurements can be found in the recipe card at the bottom of the post.)

-🥣 How to Make DIY Cajun Seasoning
+🥣 How to Make Cajun Seasoning at Home

 Making your own Cajun Seasoning could not be easier.
 Simply combine all the spices in a mason jar or other airtight container & shake to mix up.